About the Fellowship

 - Fellows are responsible for securing the approval of their institutions/organisations to undertake the fellowship, where required.
-This includes securing travel approval and authorization to conduct collaborative research, where required.
+This includes securing travel approval and authorisation, where required.

-- All grant awardees are obliged to submit copies of their research outputs; to publish an online article (roughly 1000 words) summarising their findings; and to give a presentation on their activities upon request as part of the Philippine Forum Series, Philippine Update Conference, or any of the Philippines Project’s events or activities.
+- Awardees are obliged to submit copies of their research outputs; publish an online article (roughly 1000 words) summarising their findings; and give a presentation on their activities upon request, as part of the Philippine Forum Series, Philippine Update Conference, or any of the Philippines Project’s events or activities

 For further information, please contact: